jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 ### Sights
 The RC1 will be equipped with two sighting systems:
 - A lightweight fixed-power riflescope, for 100- to 500-yard engagements
-- Offset iron sights, optimized for quick target acquisition within 100 yards
+- Simple offset iron sights for quick target acquisition within 100 yards

 ## Progress
 Progress on this project is as follows.
 Initially, a few paper parts stand in for some of the major parts that I have not yet acquired.
-With a scope and a full magazine, I anticipate a total weight of about 6.8 pounds, and a total length of about 32 inches.
+With a scope and a full magazine, I anticipate a total weight of about 6 lb 13 oz, and a total length of about 32 inches.

 <div class="gallery" markdown="1">